Sergeb250/WEB-SECURITY/README.md

 Add GeoIP blocking, Rate Limiting, DoS Mitigation Configure audit logging and alerts

 🤝 Contributions
 Feel free to fork the repo and submit PRs to improve configuration, add automation, or enhance documentation.
-📜 License
-This project is for academic and educational purposes only.
-Use at your own risk.
-No warranties provided.

 🙋 Contact
 Serge Benit
 Cybersecurity Researcher